lungoruscello/PyGridAgg/README.md

 agg = PointAggregator(layout, quake_coords, point_weights=magnitudes)
 agg.plot(cmap='magma')
 ```
+The *average* earthquake magnitude can then also be obtained, and visualised, as follows:

+TODO

-### Working with points' grid coordinates
+### Extracting points' grid coordinates
-Many users will be

 ...